thearn/nreltraining2013/docs/bem.rst

 each of the BladeElements and the perf component.
 These will be black, indicating that there is an explicit data dependency.
 OpenMDAO strictly enforces explicit connections so that if you tried to set a value into a connected input, you would get an error.
 Similarly, you can't give a connected input as a parameter to a driver.
-The driver can not vary that value, since it's explicietly connected to something else.
+The driver can not vary that value, since it's explicitly connected to something else.

 Now, you've connected up your model.
-You're ready to run it now, right?
+You're ready to run it, right?
 Well, not quite yet.
 For one thing your BladeElement instances all have default values for their inputs.
 It does not make much sense to have all three of them at the set to the same radius, twist, chord, etc. But lets pretend you set some carefully picked values into each of them, just for the sake of argument.
 So now are you ready to run?
 Try it.